cycfi/elements/docs/aspects.md

 works.

 So we need two elements.
 Let's reuse the `blue_rbox` we wrote before.
-We need two, so this time, we will make a function that takes in a color.
+We need two, so this time, we will make a function that takes in a color and returns a button.
 Hence, we differentiate the two button states (normal and pushed) by the color.

 ```c++
 auto btn_rbox(color c)